NNoemi1/goat/apps/docs/docs/map/layer_style/style/attribute_based_styling.md

   </TabItem>
   <TabItem value="custom marker" label="Custom Marker"> When available, the custom marker has an icon library to best represent your data set.
+You can also use your own uploaded custom markers as well.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>